Charles Follis: Honorific namings

 In 1998, the football field/outdoor track facility at Wooster High School, Follis Field, was dedicated in his honor.

 The town of Shelby, Ohio named a street after Follis in September 2020.

-Play

-In August 2013, a play named "The Black Cyclone" was put on at the Malabar Farm State Park in Lucas, Ohio.
-The script was written by an area playwright, Jim Stoner.
-The story relives Follis' life, football career, and family.

 Hall of Fame

 In 2013, Follis was inducted into the College of Wooster Hall of Fame.
 However, despite his impact on American sports he still has yet to be inducted into or even honored by the Pro Football Hall of Fame.